 Scholarly Commons Citation

 Luban, David, "Book Review of Luc Reydams, Universal Jurisdiciton: International and Municipal Legal Perspectives (2003)" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 585.
+585.